joantune/maidSyncher/ManualLiveTestsOutcome.md

  - [ ] - Closing an existing **GHIssue**;
   - [ ] - Closing an existing **GHIssue** - outside of the default Project - it removes the TaskCategory, but does not close the ACTask - it detects the state update though;
  - [ ] - After the creation of an ACTaskCategory, and a GHRepository, while opening tasks on that same repository (?), a 'conflict' is detected, because the createdById of the ACTaskCategory isn't updated when creating it; (And of course the openIssues when opening an issue on the GHRepository)  - not very relevant though
- - [ ] - Creating a GHRepository, creates the ACProject, but then, subsequent calls, detect the creation of the ACProject (I think that then the Label is created, but that's ok [confirm]))
+ - [ ] - Creating a GHRepository, creates the ACProject, but then, subsequent calls, detect the creation of the ACProject (I think that then the Label is created, but that's ok [confirm])) R: No, the ACTaskCategory wasn't created on the new repository
+- [ ] - Creating an ACTask on ACProject which is the default for a GHRepository, does not create the GHIssue on the corresponding GHRepository

+- [X] - SyncEvents of different objects on the same 'target side' - at least for ACTaskCategory should not create a conflict - create a test case ??

+- When creating a GHRepository, the recently created ACProject does not get the categories from the other repositories

+- ACTask - assigning an ACTaskCategory that has a valid GHRepository, does not create the GHIssue - also, there is always afterwards, a perpetual update on the ACTask detected ??

 Issues: